Reidforbus/KubeKourse/todoapp/README.md

 bun run index.ts
 ```

+## Configuration

 The listening port can be set with the `PORT` env variable.
 The default port is 3001.

-This project was created using `bun init` in bun v1.4.0.
-[Bun](https://bun.com) is a fast all-in-one JavaScript runtime.